For Art of Carving & Figure Carving sessions

 When and where should I arrive?

 Session carvers: Plan to arrive for breakfast and orientation at 8 am on the first day of your workshop.
-Hand-carvers:Arrive at 9 am.
+Hand-carvers begin at 8:30am.
 Turn onto Matthews Road from State Route 46.
 You will see the Bybee Mill as you approach the bridge.
 Cross the bridge, and take the first left into the Symposium grounds.

 What will my stone look like and how much will it weigh?